TSummersLab/SMART_matlab/README.md

 Once the package is setup and configured, it is easier to use.
 Below is a summary of the steps required to run the package:
 1. Adding paths
    * No changes necessary.
    * Run the section once when a new session of MATLAB starts.
-Make sure you are in the sphero_matlab directory.
+Make sure you are in the SRP_matlab directory.
 2. Preallocate parameters
    * Changes may be made.
    * Run the section once when a new session of MATLAB starts.
 Run again if changes to parameters in this section are made.